Gel Permeation Chromatography GPC

-Measurement of polymer and protein molecular weight, size and structure.
+Gel Permeation Chromatography GPC for measurement of polymer molecular weight, size and structure

 As the sample is separated and eluted from the column, it can be characterized by a single concentration detector (Conventional Calibration) or series of detectors (Universal Calibration and Triple Detection).
-GPC/SEC is used to characterize natural and synthetic polymers, biopolymers, proteins or nanoparticles.
+Gel Permeation Chromatography GPC is used to characterize natural and synthetic polymers, biopolymers, proteins or nanoparticles.

-When the GPC/SEC separation is coupled with light scattering, viscometer and concentration detectors together (triple detection), it will provide a distribution of absolute molecular weight, molecular size, and intrinsic viscosity as well as information on macromolecular structure, conformation aggregation and branching.
+When the Gel Permeation Chromatography GPC separation is coupled with light scattering, viscometer and concentration detectors together (triple detection), it will provide a distribution of absolute molecular weight, molecular size, and intrinsic viscosity as well as information on macromolecular structure, conformation aggregation and branching.

 Malvern solutions for Gel Permeation Chromatography (GPC/SEC)